stellabs/scart/README.md

 ------

-All information and materials in this publication are provided by Stellabs and contributors Òas isÓ and any express or implied warranties (including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose) are disclaimed.
+All information and materials in this publication are provided by Stellabs and contributors "as is" and any express or implied warranties (including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose) are disclaimed.
 In no event shall Stellabs or contributors be liable for any direct, indirect, incidental, special, exemplary, or